 To stimulate plant and tree growth, add pruning to your spring garden to-do list!
 Plants that bloom in the spring should be pruned shortly after they bloom.
 Plants that bloom in the summer should be pruned during early spring to stimulate growth.

-Feeding your soil with composted materials and fertilizers will replenish your soil with the necessary nutrients that may have been stripped away during the winter.
+Replenishing your topsoil with composted materials and organic fertilizers will refresh your soil with all the necessary nutrients that may have been stripped away during the winter.
 You can even perform a soil test to see what nutrients your soil needs.

 Once your garden is prepared and ready, begin planting early spring flowers like pansies, lilacs, redbud and grand maitre crocus.
 You could even plant cool-season vegetables like lettuces, peas, spinach, chard and arugula.

 Indoor plants all year-round